ilansmith/vacation/README.md

 A cross-platform C program that calculates the expected vacation days credit an employee will have at the end of the year.

+## Web Interface

+Open `vacation_calculator.html` in any web browser for a graphical interface that includes:
+- Interactive form for all input parameters
+- Real-time calculation without server requirements
+- Usage documentation and examples

 ## Features

 - Calculates additional vacation days expected by year end